d-morrison/IntroStatActivities/_book/12-regression.md

 3. To interpret a confidence interval for the slope, think about how to interpret the sample slope and use that information in the confidence interval for slope.

-4. To create one simulated sample on the null distribution, hold the $x$ values constant and shuffle the $y$ values to new $x$ values.
+4. To create one simulated sample on the null distribution for a sample slope or sample correlation, hold the $x$ values constant and shuffle the $y$ values to new $x$ values.
 Find the regression line for the shuffled data and plot the slope or the correlation for the shuffled data.

-5. To create one simulated sample on the bootstrap distribution, label $n$ cards with the original (response, explanatory) values.
+5. To create one simulated sample on the bootstrap distribution for a sample slope or sample correlation, label $n$ cards with the original (response, explanatory) values.
 Randomly draw with replacement $n$ times.
 Find the regression line for the resampled data and plot the resampled slope or correlation.

 ### Additional notes

-Use this space to summarize your thoughts and take additional notes on today's activity.
+Use this space to summarize your thoughts and take additional notes on this week's activity and material covered.